 Tunisia: Engaging Tunisian Youth to Achieve the MDGs

-The turmoil which has shaken Tunisia over the past year is directly related to the lack of jobs for young Tunisians, especially in marginalized areas of the North West, West and South.
-A third of young people are jobless, and promoting full and productive employment is an urgent challenge for the new government.
-This Joint Programme is supporting efforts to develop regional capacities in migration-prone areas through the sustainable creation of decent jobs and the promotion of local competencies.
+The turmoil that shook Tunisia during the Arab Spring was directly related to the lack of jobs for young Tunisians, especially in marginalized areas of the North West, West and South.
+A third of young people are jobless, an urgent challenge for the new government as it works toward the Millennium Development Goal target of full and productive employment for all.
+This Joint Programme supported efforts to develop capacities in migration-prone areas by creating decent jobs and promoting local competencies.

-The programme operates in the pilot regions of El-Kef, Gafsa and Tunis through interventions adapted to the varying needs of two target groups -- unemployed university graduates and unemployed unskilled youth.
-Its goals are being achieved by:
+The programme operated in the pilot regions of El-Kef, Gafsa and Tunis and aimed at two target groups -- unemployed university graduates and unemployed unskilled youth.
+Its goals were:

 - To enhance national and regional capacities to develop, implement, coordinate and monitor regional employment and migration policies and programs; and

 - To promote innovative entrepreneurship and job creation schemes, including a circular migration mechanism for the targeted youth of the pilot regions.

 - Regional action plans for youth employment were developed in the three targeted governorates.
 These action plans were the results of a series of public-private dialogues.

 - The programme worked to improve mechanisms for migration, including interventions that address: the reintegration of migrant workers returning to Tunisia; public-private partnerships; temporary labor migration to Belgium; and temporary labor migration to Canada.